 We will bear the cost of soliciting proxies in the accompanying form.
 In addition to the use of the mailings, proxies may also be solicited by our directors, officers or other employees, personally or by telephone, facsimile or email, none of whom will be compensated separately for these solicitation activities.
-We have engaged Kingsdale Advisors to assist in the solicitation of proxies.
-We will pay a fee of \$12,500 plus reasonable out-of-pocket charges.
+We have engaged Alliance Advisors, LLC to assist in the solicitation of proxies.
+We will pay a fixed fee plus reasonable out-of-pocket charges.